FAQS

 Where is Caithness?

-Caithness is a county in the Highland region of Scotland located at the tippy top of Mainland UK.
+Caithness is a county within the Highland region of Scotland located at the tippy top of Mainland UK.
 It’s home to Mainland UK’s most northerly point (Dunnet Head), settlement (John O’Groats) and town (Thurso).

 What’s it like in Caithness?

 With limited access, a predominant coastline and the odd rolling hill; living in Caithness is similar to life on an island.
 This largely untouched, ‘lowlands beyond the Highlands’ might not be your stereotypically rugged ‘Scottish Highlands’ landscape.
 Its flat horizons with little trees offer more of a sense of vast open space.
 Its scattered with settlements, harbours, farmland, quarries, castles and an abundance of undiscovered archaeology (check out Caithness Broch Project for more).
-The weather, land and sea influence Caithness and it’s culture and people - who are mostly modest, yet welcoming and proud.
+The weather, land and sea influence Caithness, it’s culture and people - who are mostly modest, yet welcoming and proud.
 We hunker down in the dark depths of winter when the sun barely lifts above the horizon, before rising to soak up the warmth and endless daylight of summer.
 The simplicity of life and landscape in Caithness foster feelings of calm.
 It forms deep connections with those who take the time to get to know it.

 What’s a ‘StoneScape’?